-- Costs for items not consistent with the research objectives - · Costs that are considered to be more appropriately treated as overhead costs (indirect costs) - Costs that JST determines are not appropriate when settling consigned research funds. (\3) - \1 The purchase of new research equipment and apparatuses shall proceed according to "Research Equipment and Apparatus Sharing Systems for Research Organization Units" (hereinafter referred to as "apparatus sharing systems"), which shall operate on the premise of "Introduction of New Research Equipment and Apparatuses Operating Integrally with Research Organization Management" (Advanced Research Fundamentals Working Group, Scholarship Commission, November 2015).
-Please refer to "6.12 Promotion on Effective Use of Research Facilities and Equipment". - \2 In principle, JST can pay expenses (buyout expenses) relating to the execution of non "PI personnel expense and" research operations by others on behalf of your team only if certain requirements are met by the person who will be the Principal Investigator (PI) in the project with the JST Competitive Research Fund System for universities etc. - O"Review to Enable Payment of Expenses for Others to Execute Non-research Operations from Direct Costs (Buyout System Introduction) and Payment of the Personnel Expenses of the Principal Investigator (PI) from Direct Costs (Contact)" (September 17, 2020)
+- Expenses that do not align with the research purpose - · Expenses for which the payment of indirect expenses is considered appropriate - Expenses for which use in the settlement of the consigned research fund is judged to not be appropriate by the JST (3) - 1 The purchase of new research equipment and apparatuses shall proceed according to "Research Equipment and Apparatus Sharing Systems for Research Organization Units" (hereinafter referred to as "apparatus sharing systems"), which shall operate on the premise of "Introduction of New Research Equipment and Apparatuses Operating Integrally with Research Organization Management" (Advanced Research Fundamentals Working Group, Scholarship Commission, November 2015).
+Please refer to "6.12 Promotion on Effective Use of Research Facilities and Equipment". - 2 In principle, JST can pay expenses (buyout expenses) relating to the execution of non "PI personnel expense and" research operations by others on behalf of your team only if certain requirements are met by the person who will be the Principal Investigator (PI) in the project with the JST Competitive Research Fund System for universities etc. - "Review to Enable Payment of Expenses for Others to Execute Non-research Operations from Direct Costs (Buyout System Introduction) and Payment of the Personnel Expenses of the Principal Investigator (PI) from Direct Costs (Contact)" (September 17, 2020)